ChALkeR/notes/Lets-fix-Buffer-API.md

  Please, read the proposal more carefully.
 The current proposal will not make anything slower — it will not change the `Buffer(number)` behaviour, just slowly deprecate it in favour of the new API that will provide the same functionality.

- It won't remove the alternative to use fast unitialized `Buffers` when the library author is sure what he or she is doing and knowingly wants it.
+ It won't remove the alternative to use fast uninitialized `Buffers` when the library author is sure what he or she is doing and knowingly wants it.

  It will give the library author the choice between using safe zero-filled `Buffer`s or potentially unsafe and fast non-zero-filled `Buffer`s, and will do that in a more obvious way (as it should have been done from the start).